 Welcome to Graduate and Postdoctoral Studies (GPS) at McGill.
 You are joining a community of world-class researchers and more than 10,000 graduate students in over 400 programs.
 GPS is here to support you from admissions through to graduation and beyond.
-We take a holistic approach to graduate student success; we support not only your academic development, but also your career
+McGill's approach to graduate education emphasises skills development; we cultivate your academic and professional growth through a variety of workshops, events and experiential learning opportunities.
+I invite you to consult the GPS website for information on the range of resources available to graduate students at McGill.